Euphorbia Polychroma [yoo-FOR-bee-uh, pol-ee-KROH-muh] is an herbaceous, perennial flowering Euphorbia plant species from the family Euphorbiaceae.

 Cushion spurge plants are also ideal for beds, borders, and patios.

-Some other varieties of euphorbia polychrome are also available, such as Candy and Emerald Jade, which also features showy flowers and foliage.
+Some other varieties of euphorbia polychrome are also available, such as Candy and Emerald Jade, which also feature showy flowers and foliage.